In the Name of God (2007 film): Plot

 Brothers Mansoor and Sarmad are two successful singers from Lahore.
-Sarmad is eventually influenced by an Islamic activist Maulana Tahiri, as he begins to practice a more conservative Islamic way of living and gives up his music career as it is considered "haram" by the Islamic activist.
-In London, Maryam (Mary), a Westernised British Pakistani girl, falls in love with Dave from the British community.
-However, this displeases her hypocritical father despite himself being in a live-in relationship with a British woman.
+Sarmad eventually comes under the influence of the Islamic activist Maulana Tahiri and begins to adopt a more conservative Islamic way of living, giving up his music career because it is considered "haram" by the activist.
+In London, Maryam (Mary), a Westernised British Pakistani girl, falls in love with Dave, a member of the British community.
+However, this displeases her hypocritical father, despite his own live-in relationship with a British woman.

 Meanwhile, Mary's father plans to take her to Pakistan to meet Sarmad and Mansoor.
-During the visit, she is deceived by her father and taken across the border to Afghanistan under the guise of attending a relative's wedding.
-In Afghanistan, she is forcefully married off to her cousin Sarmad and abandoned in their household.
-In an escape attempt, Mary tries to run from the village but gets caught by Sarmad.
-He eventually rapes her, as advised by the maulana, as a sort of punishment so that Mary would not escape again.
-As a result, Mary becomes pregnant and has Sarmad's baby, thus lowering her chances of escape.
+During the visit, she is deceived by her father and taken across the border to Afghanistan under the pretence of attending a relative's wedding.
+In Afghanistan, she is forcibly married to her cousin Sarmad and abandoned in their household.
+In an attempt to escape, Mary tries to flee the village but is caught by Sarmad.
+He eventually rapes her, following the maulana's advice, as a form of punishment intended to prevent her from escaping again.
+As a result, Mary becomes pregnant and gives birth to Sarmad's child, further reducing her chances of escape.

-Simultaneously, Mansoor goes to a musical school in Chicago, where he meets fellow music student Janie.
-They fall in love, and Janie stops drinking alcohol for him.
+At the same time, Mansoor attends a music school in Chicago, where he meets a fellow music student, Janie.
+They fall in love, and Janie gives up drinking alcohol for him.
 They eventually marry.
-However, shortly after 9/11, Mansoor gets arrested by the FBI due to his Islamic background and is detained and tortured for a year in Guantanamo Bay detention camp.
+However, shortly after the 9/11 attacks, Mansoor is arrested by the FBI because of his Islamic background and is detained and tortured for a year in Guantanamo Bay detention camp.

-Sarmad's father rescues Mary under the protection of the British government.
-A devastated Mary takes her father and husband to court in Pakistan for justice.
-Wali (Naseeruddin Shah), a Maulana, then explains to the court how Islam is being misused in the name of war and hatred, bringing the religion forward believably and peacefully.
-Traumatised by all the suffering he has seen and caused, Sarmad withdraws the case.
-He also realises the damage he inflicted in the name of religion.
-Mary is now free and returns to the village where she was a prisoner to educate the girls.
-Meanwhile, Mansoor is still in FBI custody after a year of torment; the last torture session having inflicted permanent brain damage.
-After a failed rehab attempt, he is deported and reunited with his family in Pakistan, where he begins to recover.
+Sarmad's father rescues Mary with the protection of the British government.
+A devastated Mary takes her father and husband to court in Pakistan in search of justice.
+Wali (Naseeruddin Shah), a Maulana, then explains to the court how Islam is being misused in the name of war and hatred, presenting the religion in a peaceful and credible manner.
+Traumatised by all the suffering he has witnessed and caused, Sarmad withdraws the case.
+He also realises the harm he inflicted in the name of religion.
+Mary is freed and returns to the village where she had been held captive in order to educate the girls there.

+Meanwhile, after a year of torment, Mansoor remains in FBI custody; the final torture session leaves him with permanent brain damage.
+Following an unsuccessful rehabilitation attempt, he is deported and reunited with his family in Pakistan, where he begins to recover.